Nandini-Gopalakrishnan/RFM_Analysis/data/README.md

 Only United Kingdom transactions were used for this project.

-A sample dataset is included in this repository for reference.
 The complete dataset can be downloaded from the Kaggle link above.